walterfreeman/ast101/study-guide-1.md

 * use your fingers to point in three dimensions and trace the paths of things in the sky
 * draw a bigger picture
 * no, really, draw a picture :)
-* use your Earth beach-ball to help you visualize things in 3D!

 ### Our local neighborhood: stuff to know